Fair Policy Targeting: Extensions and Mathematical Details

 \subsection{Comparison under strong duality}

-We now sketch the differences in the optimization problem with the one in Equation \eqref{eqn:pi_c} assuming strong duality for expositional convenience, and providing an intuition on the result in Proposition \ref{thm:id2}.
+We now sketch the differences in the optimization problem with the one in Equation \eqref{eqn:pi_c} assuming strong duality for expositional convenience, and providing an intuition on the result in Corollary \ref{cor:prop} for $\tilde{\pi}$.
 Assuming strong-duality, the optimization problem of maximizing welfare under fairness constraint in Equation \eqref{eqn:pi_c} can be equivalently re-written as:

 for some constant $ \lambda(\kappa) \le \bar{W}_{p_1}$ which depends on $\kappa$.
 We now constrast Equation \eqref{eqn:dual} to our proposed approach (Equation \eqref{eqn:main_eq}).
 Suppose first that $ \lambda(\kappa) = \bar{W}_{p_1}$, i.e., $\widetilde{\pi}$ \textit{ is } Pareto optimal.
 Then the constraint in Equation \eqref{eqn:dual} is \textit{stricter} than the constraint in Equation \eqref{eqn:main_eq}, since the latter case imposes that $\alpha W_1(\pi) + (1 - \alpha) W_0(\pi) \ge \bar{W}_\alpha$, for \textit{some} $\alpha$, instead of for a particular chosen weight (e.g., $p_1$).
 As a result, $\pi^\star$ leads to a lower level of UnFairness whenever $\widetilde{\pi}$ \textit{is} Pareto optimal, since $\pi^\star$ minimizes UnFairness under weaker constraints compared to $\widetilde{\pi}$.
 When instead $\widetilde{\pi}$ is \textit{not} Pareto optimal, i.e., $ \lambda(\kappa) < \bar{W}_{p_1}$, $\widetilde{\pi}$ is Pareto dominated by some other allocation $\widetilde{\widetilde{\pi}}$.
 However $\widetilde{\widetilde{\pi}}$ leads to a larger UnFairness than $\pi^\star$, while not Pareto dominating $\pi^\star$.